What is District Level Licencing?

 Where is DLL available?

 Natural England introduced DLL schemes in Kent and Cheshire in 2019, with a similar scheme (approved by NE) being delivered in the Midlands by NatureSpace Partnership since 2018, which is now available across 16 Local Planning Authority areas*.
-By the end of March 2020, Natural England led DLL schemes will be available in Essex, Swindon, Wiltshire, Somerset, Shropshire, Greater Manchester and South Gloucestershire.
+As of April 2020, Natural England led DLL schemes are now available in Essex, Swindon, Wiltshire, Somerset, Shropshire, Greater Manchester, and parts of Oxfordshire, Buckinghamshire and Gloucestershire.
 Further schemes will be rolled out nationally over the next couple of years, with a focus on areas where GCN are fairly common and widespread in southern England.

 So how do I know which licencing option is best for my site?